rkalis/truffle-plugin-verify/README.md

 [![NPM Monthly Downloads](https://img.shields.io/npm/dm/truffle-plugin-verify.svg)](https://www.npmjs.com/package/truffle-plugin-verify)
 [![NPM License](https://img.shields.io/npm/l/truffle-assertions.svg)](https://www.npmjs.com/package/truffle-plugin-verify)

-This truffle plugin allows you to automatically verify your smart contracts' source code on Etherscan, straight from the Truffle CLI.
+This truffle plugin allows you to automatically verify your smart contracts' source code on Etherscan and Sourcify, straight from the Truffle CLI.

 I wrote a tutorial on my website that goes through the entire process of installing and using this plugin: [Automatically verify Truffle smart contracts on Etherscan](https://kalis.me/verify-truffle-smart-contracts-etherscan/).